 - Lift the gearbox off of the unit.
 Note the position of the valve ball.
-Turn the gearbox over and remove the screw - Turn the gearbox over and remove the screw holding the two halves together.
+Turn the gearbox over and remove the screw holding the two halves together.

-- 4. Leave the top half in this position until reassembly. - Turn the lower half over.
+REMOVE - 4.
+Leave the top half in this position until reassembly. - Turn the lower half over.
 Orient the lower section as shown.
 Remove the stop pin on the LEFT side.
 DO NOT remove the stop pin on the right side.